apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Watch SpaceX's Starship Super Heavy booster splash down in this epic video**
+**King Charles’ first official portrait vandalized by activists**

-You can read more about it [here](https://www.space.com/spacex-starship-flight-4-super-heavy-landing-video).
+You can read more about it [here](https://www.cnn.com/2024/06/11/style/king-charles-portrait-vandalized/index.html).

 ## Requirements
 - Python 3.8